 - Chair Pad (Leftover Knits from Morehouse Farm)

 Did you know you could knit with i-cord?
 Or weave with it?
 You could choose to do either or both to create a soft, comfortable chair pad.
 Check out the detailed tutorial here.

-Not only do I love dragonflies, I love that this pattern sets me free in a whole new realm.
+Not only do I love dragonflies, but I also love that this pattern sets me free in a whole new realm.
 What do I mean, you ask?
 It never occurred to me that anything I can do with paracord, I can also do with i-cord.

-There are tons of patterns out there for paracord - from bracelets to things like this cool Knotted Dragonfly.
+There are tons of patterns out there for paracord—from bracelets to things like this cool Knotted Dragonfly.